saminiir/saminiir.github.io/_drafts/2016-01-17-establish-your-cryptographic-identity.markdown

 permalink: establish-cryptographic-identity-using-gnupg
 ---

+_DISCLAIMER: This article is a work-in-progress.
+I will update it when I have more experience with PGP keys and cryptography in general._

 I have a confession to make.

 I do not have an online identity.
-I have Twitter, Facebook (yeah I know), this homepage, but still, my online presence is undermined by the fact that I or others cannot verify my identity.
+I have Twitter, Facebook (yeah I know) and this homepage, but still, my online presence is undermined by the fact that I or others cannot verify my identity.

 The remedy to this is public-key cryptography[^1].